leanderseige/cableshieldtestinator/README.md

 # CABLESHIELDTESTINATOR

-A post by [AudioPilz](https://www.youtube.com/@AudioPilz) from a while ago challanged me to build a device that non-invasively detects whether a cable is actually shielded or not.
+Recently a [post](https://www.instagram.com/audio.pilz/p/CvVS7SXtaue/) by [AudioPilz](https://www.youtube.com/@AudioPilz) from a while ago inspired me to build a device that non-invasively detects whether a cable is actually shielded or not.
 From an economic point of view this device makes absolutely no sense.
 It was a just-for-fun project to find out whether it can be done or not.
 Once again I learned a lot.

 Cheap audio patch cables often come unshielded today.
 That means that the second conductor (ground, the shield) is not a mesh of wires wrapped around the signal conductor (as I would expect it from cables for audio).
 Instead there are just two wires lying next to each other inside the coating.
 So I was eager to find out whether a cable is shielded or not without cutting it.